yejoongpaulk/sblreader/README.md

 The hard-coded "application.properties" file is configured for an H2 in-memory database, meant primarily for debugging.
 This is NOT the database configuration that will be hosted in production.

+## CORS Origin

+By default, cross-origin is allowed for development to allow different localhost ports.
+This will NOT be the case in production.

 ## Sources

 The following copyright notice is provided per the terms of the CC BY 4.0 licensing to indicate source: